LeandroSQ/js-mine/README.md

 	<img src=".github/screenshots/day0.gif" style="height: 400px; border-radius: 10pt; box-shadow: 0px 5pt 15pt rgba(0, 0, 0, 0.25)"/>
 </p>

-<p align="center">Some really cool looking cube, <br>where each pixel is being colored by their normal.</p>
+<p align="center">Some really cool looking cube, <br>where each face is being colored by their normal.</p>

-I think I spent more time coming up with the `GIF` above than actually coding it.
-Since I wanted something nice and `screen recording` + `gif conversion` + `free online editors` were not cutting it, I decided to save the frames, zip them, download and run `ffmpeg` to convert them to a gif.
+I think I spent more time coming up with the `GIF` above than actually coding the renderer.
+Since I wanted something nice and `screen recording` + `gif conversion` + `free online editors` were not cutting it... so I decided to save the frames, zip them, download and run `ffmpeg` to convert them to a gif.

 Not long after that I introduced textures and a simple lighting system:
 <p align="center">